 - And State and Local taxes (known as SALT deductions) including real estate taxes

-Because SALT deductions, for now, remain capped at $10k and mortgage interest doesn’t lend itself to bunching, the opportunities here are with mainly with charitable donations and possibly with medical expenses.
+Because SALT deductions remain capped at $10k, and mortgage interest doesn’t lend itself to bunching, the opportunities here are mainly with charitable donations and possibly with medical expenses.

 Medical expense deductions, starting in 2020, are limited to the “total qualified unreimbursed medical care expenses that exceed 10% of your adjusted gross income.”
 If you have a year with high medical expenses pushing you over the 10% threshold, the opportunity exists to prepay any upcoming costs and to pull as much of the deduction into the current year as possible.